Invstr Basics: What is Investing & Why Should We Do It?

 In the case of stocks (also known as equities), we invest in the hope that over time we will generate a return on the money we invested, as the stock we invested in rises in price.
 A stock increases in value as the company grows and improves its economic standing, (its profits, revenues, earnings-per-share ratio, etc).

-Naturally there is added risk when it comes to investing in equities.
-However this should not put you off pursuing investing in the markets as a tool to generate income on top of your savings.
+Naturally there is added risk when it comes to investing in stock markets.
+However this should not put you off pursuing investing as a tool to generate income on top of your savings.
 With knowledge, practice and application you can become a skilled investor and avoid the regular pitfalls that can trap a novice, allowing you to take charge of your financial future.